abhinav4848/Obsidian-Medicine/acne vulgaris.md

 ---
 # Other tips
 ## Women
-1. Avoid tetracycline in Pregnant/Breastfeeding/children < 12years.
+1. Avoid tetracycline in [[drugs contraindicated in pregnancy|Pregnant]]/Breastfeeding/children < 12years.
 Use Erythromycin.
 2. Avoid topical/oral retinoids in pregnancy.
 3. COCPs are an alternative to oral Abx in women.
 Use them in combination with topical agents.
 	- Co-Cyprindiol (Dianette): has anti-androgen properties, but increased VTE risk compared to other COCPs.
 (Only licensed for acne with contraception needs ([BNF](https://bnf.nice.org.uk/drugs/co-cyprindiol/)).
 Not individually for either).
 	- Due to the increased risk of VTE with Co-Cyprindiol (Dianette), it should be discontinued 3-4 cycles after acne has cleared, and should not be used just for contraception.
 Can switch to other OCPs.
 ## Others
 1. Treatment option with oral Abx to be used for max.
 6 months.
 Regardless of route of administration of abx (topical or oral), initial course of 3 months, extended by another 3 months only if good response.
 2. Adding topical benzoyl peroxide (BPO)/topical retinoid to someone already receiving oral antibiotics can reduce the risk of resistant Propionibacterium acnes.